 Pasture ranging birds is similar to offering a “free chicken dinner” advertisement to every carnivore in your area.
 Don’t underestimate predators.
 Here are a few tips to deter marauders:

-f blueberries and holly.
-Place moveable coops in the pasture (like chicken tractors) to give the birds extra security and to provide a nesting area. eFowl has many portable, temporary coops that are good for free ranged birds.
+- Make sure your range has plenty of bramble (like gooseberries and raspberries), thickets and other cover.
+Plant grapes, stands of blueberries and holly.
+Place movable coops in the pasture (like chicken tractors) to give the birds extra security and to provide a nesting area.
+You can use some portable and temporary coops that are good for free ranged birds.

 Chickens do not need any fencing.
 Ironically, we install fencing to keep things AWAY from the chickens not to curtail the birds’ wanderlust.
 Chickens begin to head for the back forty only to stop at the first acre!
 Fence choice depends on the species that frequent your area.
 Once an animal learns that food can be found on farms and homes, they will not unlearn that.

 Assume local predators are looking for meals around homes.
 If neighbors have lost livestock to predators, those animals will be targeting your birds too.

 Livestock = easy meal